pipefunc/pipefunc/docs/source/faq.md

 ## How is this different from Hamilton?

+_Because frequent comparisons are made between the two projects, it gets its own section._

 `pipefunc` and [Hamilton](https://github.com/dagworks-inc/hamilton) both generate DAGs from plain Python functions, but they target different pain points.

 **Where `pipefunc` leans in**